Galaxy cluster cores as seen with VLT/MUSE: new strong-lensing analyses of RX J2129.4+0009, MS 0451.6-0305 & MACSJ2129.4-0741: Strong-lensing analyses

 The BCG was modeled separately using a PIEMD profile where $\sigma$ and $r_{cut}$ are being optimized independently.
 We also include four independent subhalos to model galaxies located in the foreground of the cluster ($z = 0.0623$ - IDs\ G1, G2, G3, and G4 in Table\,\ref{tab:res_pot}).
 As the multi-plane optimization is not yet finalized in \textsc{Lenstool}, the impact of a given foreground galaxy is being assessed by projecting its mass component in the cluster plane.

-Moreover, the blind search in the \textsc{muselet} narrow-band datacube revealed an unidentified cluster member located in the vicinity of Image\ R.1, and too faint to be seen in the \emph{HST} images.
-We thus chose to include this cluster member as an individually-optimized potential in our mass model as it acts as a local small-scale perturber for System\ R (potential G5 in Table\,\ref{tab:res_pot}).
-The same goes for potential G6, located closely to Image\ K.1.
+Moreover, the blind search in the \textsc{muselet} narrow-band datacube revealed an unidentified cluster member ($z=0.531$) located in the vicinity of Image\ R.1, and too faint to be seen in the \emph{HST} images.
+We thus chose to include this cluster member as an individually-optimized potential in our mass model as it acts as a local small-scale perturber for System\ R (potential G5 in Table\,\ref{tab:res_pot}, OII emitter, QF\,$=$\,3).
+Finally, we add one more galaxy-scale halo, the cluster member identified as G6, located closely to Image\ K.1.

 Our best-fit mass model has an rms$=$0.60\arcsec.
-The best-fit parameters of the model are given in Table~\ref{tab:res_pot}, and the center of the cluster is chosen as ($\alpha=73.545202$,$\delta=-3.0143863$).
-This model is used for the combined strong and weak-lensing analysis of MS\,0451 presented in Tam et al.\ (2020b).
+The best-fit parameters of the model are given in Table~\ref{tab:res_pot}, and the center of the cluster is chosen as (R.\,A.$=73.54520$,Decl.$=-3.01439$).
+This mass model is used for the combined strong and weak-lensing analysis of MS\,0451 presented in \cite{tam2020}.